 Keep Dark Clothing Dark

-Adding 1/2 cup white distilled vinegar to the final rinse cycle will remove soap and detergent residue that makes washable black clothes look dull.
+Adding 1/2 cup of distilled white vinegar to the final rinse cycle will remove soap and detergent residue that makes washable black clothes look dull.

 Clean Your Iron

-To remove scorch marks from the faceplate of an iron, rub with a warmed-up solution of equal parts white distilled vinegar and salt.
-Finish by wiping down the faceplate with a cloth dampened with full-strength white distilled vinegar.
+To remove scorch marks from the faceplate of an iron, rub with a paste of equal parts distilled white vinegar and salt.
+Finish by wiping down the faceplate with a cloth dampened with full-strength distilled white vinegar.